 CREATE’s advocacy and policy work continues through the COVID-19 pandemic.
 We are very concerned about children and young people, and the impact that the isolation and worry about the current situation creates for us all.
 CREATE has received some feedback directly from children and young people through our social media channels and through speaking with them.
 We’d love to hear your thoughts too, so to share them please get in contact with firstname.lastname@example.org.

-On Monday April 6th CREATE Young Consultants from a few different states came together on Zoom to talk about how they have been coping with the big changes happening as a result of COVID-19.
-Miriel, Andre, Jake, Tay and Sonja discussed some of the key issues and solutions for children and young people with a care experience at this time, including the need for all state and territory governments to extend support and placements for those young people turning 18.
+Over the past couple of months, CREATE has sat down with Young Consultants from a few different states via Zoom to talk about how they have been coping with the big changes happening as a result of COVID-19.
+While each of our conversations have covered a range of different topics including mental health and challenges connecting with people and culture during the pandemic, our Young Consultants have also discussed some of the key issues and solutions for children and young people with a care experience at this time – including the need for all state and territory governments to extend support and placements for those young people turning 18.

 We are really concerned that young people about to exit care (turning 18) will be facing new challenges to secure employment, housing and equip any form of accommodation they might receive.
 We believe it adds an additional burden and creates uncertainty for young people especially now with COVID-19.
 So, CREATE has been writing to all Directors General at the Department in each state and territory to ask that the transition process is extended for at least 6 months and this is to include all forms of care such as resi, foster and kinship.